SonnyProeger/finance-tracker/README.md

 <p id="description">

 The Finance Tracker App is a web application for managing your financial transactions, visualizing financial data, and setting and monitoring budgets.
 This README provides an overview of the application, its features, and how to set it up using Laravel Sail.
+At the moment this only works for ABN AMRO .xlsx
 </p>